Adjustable Upright Bass Bridges (Multiple Sizes Available)

 (measured in arc)

 These brand new high quality maple bridges have excellent quality, lightweight aluminum adjusters that were precision installed at the bridge maker's shop.
-All of our bridges are currently tapped to be used "threads up," meaning that the bridge body is where the threads are (the solid posts go into the feet.)
-They have finger-sized indents that makes their use easier and more comfortable, and these adjusters are available separately, below, if you want to upgrade a set or install them in an existing bridge yourself.
-I've posted a large, high resolution photo so you can see the detail of the high grade of maple used.
+We have large, high resolution photos of representative bridges so you can see the detail of the high grade of maple used.

 Instructions are included: